 Assistant Professor, Painting & Drawing

-Amanda Curreri is an artist and educator.
-Her artwork is situated between textiles and painting, characterized by an engagement with social hxstories of resistance.
-Textiles are key to the work for their ability to invite an experience of collectivity and connection.
-She currently lives on the unceded territory of Tiwa and Pueblo Peoples also known as Albuquerque, NM.
+Amanda Curreri (she/they) is an artist and educator.
+Her artwork is interdisciplinary and dialogic, characterized by an engagement with social hxstories of resistance.
+The work is situated between textiles and painting, social practice and pedagogy.
+Textiles are key for their ability to invite an experience of collectivity and connection.
+Digital handweaving with the TC2 Jacquard loom is central to her ongoing inquiry into the intersections of material studies, visual culture, and collective futurity.
+She lives on the unceded territory of Tiwa and Pueblo Peoples, also known as Albuquerque, NM.

 Curreri holds an MFA from the California College of the Arts, a BFA from The School of the Museum of Fine Arts, Boston, and a BA from Tufts University in Sociology and Peace & Justice Studies.
-Curreri is represented by Romer Young Gallery in San Francisco, California.
+She is a faculty member in the Department of Art at the University of New Mexico.
+Her work is represented by Romer Young Gallery in San Francisco, California.